husio/blog/content/post/error-handling/index.md

 ```

 One more function is necessary for this to be complete.
 We must be able to
-compare an error with another error or its cause. `error` interface does not
+compare an error with another error or its cause.
+The `error` interface does
-provide `Cause` method so we must use type casting to determine if an error
+not provide `Cause` method so we must use type casting to determine if an error
 instance implements the `causer` interface.

 Instead of a function a method of the `Error` structure provides a nicer API.